 - a.
 Additional reports including number and types will be specified in the award document.
 The reports shall be prepared and submitted in accordance with the procedures contained in the award document and mutually agreed upon before award.
 Reports and briefing material will also be required as appropriate to document progress in accomplishing program metrics.
 A final report that summarizes the project and tasks will be required at the conclusion of the performance period for the award. - b.
-Service Contract Reporting (SCR).
-For Contracts Only.
-See FAR 52.204-14, SAM Users Guide and DoD Guidebook for Service Contract Reporting in the System for Award Management at https://dodprocurementtoolbox.com/site-pages/service-contract-reporting-scr. - c.
-If the total Federal share exceeds \$500,000 on any Federal award under a notice of funding opportunity, the post-award reporting requirements reflected in Appendix XII to 2 CFR 200 will be included in the award document.
+If the total Federal share of the federal award includes more than \$500,000 over the period of performance under a notice of funding opportunity, the post-award reporting requirements reflected in Appendix XII to 2 CFR 200 will be included in the award document.
 This requirement also applies to modifications of awards that: 1) increase the scope of the award, 2) are issued on or after January 1, 2016, and 3) increase the federal share of the award's total value to an amount that exceeds \$500,000.